e-basis Coefficients of Chromatic Symmetric Functions: Abstract

 A lesser-known follow-up result of Stanley's determines certain cases in which we can find a sum of $e$-basis coefficients that gives the number of acyclic orientations of $G$ with a given partial sink sequence.
 Of interest in its own right, this result also admits as a corollary a simple proof of the $e$-positivity of $X_G$ when the stability number of $G$ is $2$.

 In this paper, we prove a vertex-weighted generalization of this follow-up result, and conjecture a stronger version that admits a similar combinatorial interpretation for a much larger set of $e$-coefficient sums of chromatic symmetric functions.
-In particular, the conjectured formula would give a combinatorial interpretation for the sum of the coefficients $c_{\lm}$ with prescribed values of $\lm_1'$ and $\lm_2'$ for any unweighted claw-free graph.
+In particular, the conjectured formula would give a combinatorial interpretation for the sum of the coefficients $c_{\lm}$ with prescribed values of $\lm_1'$ and $\lm_2'$ for any unweighted claw-free graph (not necessarily an incomparability graph, as in the setting of the Stanley-Stembridge conjecture).